DENT6860 Paediatric Dentistry Clinical Practice I Part 1

 - Clinical practice units introduce students to the advanced clinical aspects of Paediatric Dentistry.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 Each student is required to demonstrate the diagnostic, therapeutic and management skills required of a dental specialist in this discipline area.

-- Students are able to (1) introduced to the advanced clinical aspects of Paediatric Dentistry.; (2) demonstrate the diagnostic, therapeutic and management skills required of a dental specialist; and (3) comprehensive examination of patients, diagnosis and management of patients.
+- Students are able to (1) introduced to the advanced clinical aspects of Paediatric Dentistry.; (2) demonstrate the diagnostic, therapeutic and management skills required of a dental specialist; (3) comprehensive examination of patients, diagnosis and management of patients; (4) display professional behaviour in the educational and clinical settings,; (5) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (6) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (7) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

 - Indicative assessments in this unit are as follows: (1) clinical assessment (ongoing)